andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

 Destroy complete!
 Resources: 9 destroyed.
 ```

 Now all the VMs, everything that has been deployed with OpenTofu is gone again.
-And it takes a couple of seconds or minutes depending on whether I have configured the provider to do a shutdown of the VMs or stop on destroy.
+And it takes a couple of seconds or minutes depending on whether I have configured the provider to do a shutdown or stop of the VMs on *tofu destroy*.
 I am currently using shutdown.

 ## Summary

 There is so much more that can be adjusted, improved and explored in general.
-But this post was just how I have done it now to solve a task I have been waiting to finally get some time to do.
+But this post is just how I have done it now to solve a task I have been waiting to finally get some time to do.
 I will maybe do a follow up post where I do some improvements after some time using it and gained more experience on it.
 This includes improving the OpenTofu configs and Kubespray.